sammy007007/ThreadSafe-Parallel-CrossBrowser-Selenium/README.md

 A robust, lightweight Selenium-Java template designed to solve the challenges of Thread-Safe Parallel Execution.
 This project provides the core architecture needed to build a scalable, enterprise-grade automation framework.
 ##  Key Features
-*   **ThreadLocal Driver Factory: Implements a robust ThreadLocal<WebDriver> pattern to ensure zero state leakage between parallel tests
+*   **ThreadLocal Driver Factory**: Implements a robust ThreadLocal<WebDriver> pattern to ensure zero state leakage between parallel tests
 *	**True Parallelism:** Configured via TestNG at the `methods` and `Test` level parallel execution across different browsers to maximize CPU utilization and drastically reduce suite execution time.
 *   **Cross-Browser Capability:** Dynamic browser invocation (Chrome/Edge) using TestNG parameters.
 *   **Modular Foundation: Clean separation of BaseTest, DriverFactory, and Test layers, ready to be expanded into a full Page Object Model (POM).